NCAS-CMS/cfdm/docs/source/tutorial.rst

 be changed after insertion with the `~Field.set_construct_data_axes` method of the field construct.

-The following code creates a field construct with properties; data;
-and domain axis, cell method and dimension coordinate metadata constructs (data arrays have been generated with dummy values using `numpy.arange`):

 .. code-block:: python
-   :caption: TODO
+   :caption: *Create a field construct with properties; data; and
+             domain axis, cell method and dimension coordinate metadata constructs (data arrays have been generated with dummy values using numpy.arange).*

    import numpy
    import cfdm